End Events

 End Event Time

 End Events are triggered every frame after the specified time has passed.
-This ensures that even if the animation has already passed the end when you register the event, it will simply trigger next frame instead of not triggering at all and probably leaving the character stuck in that state.
+This ensures that even if the animation has already passed the end when you play the animation or register the event, it will simply trigger next frame instead of not triggering at all and probably leaving the character stuck in that state.

 By default, the End Event time is based on the state's speed: positive speed plays forwards and ends at the end of the animation (normalized time 1) while negative speed plays backwards and ends at the start of the animation (normalized time 0).
 In code, this is represented by the NormalizedEndTime being set to float.NaN but you can always assign a specific value.